timcowlishaw/enxaneta/documentation/working_notes/01_modelling-tarot-reversals.md

 A reminder that situations and energies are not fixed or static, but constantly shifting.

 Ways to see through to "the other side", going beyond the limits of the known?
 A realm of potentials and underlying causes.
 All a bit subjunctive?

-ADDING NUANCE. (though: cf. Kieran Healy, "Fuck Nuance")
+ADDING NUANCE (though: cf. Kieran Healy, "Fuck Nuance").

-If the upright card represents one set of attributes, a reversal is one of multiple possible lenses transforming that set.
-The interpretive challenge is in figuring out which transformations should be applied.

-Contextual analysis, querent input.

-Adversity, challenge, tests of character?

 From an OOO perspective, rather than simply inverting or negating the card's upright meaning, the reversal could be seen as activating _a different set of capacities_ within the card-object.
 The reversed position doesn't merely flip the meaning, but reconfigures the card's internal composition and its relations to the other cards in the spread.

 The reversal reshapes the relational field, opening up new lines of interpretation and insight.
 From this view, the choice to read reversals or not is less about technical proficiency or interpretive sophistication, and more about the reader's orientation to the cards as meaning-making objects.
 Reading reversals could be seen as a way of _attending to the hidden depths and alternative potentials lurking within each card_ - an invitation to explore the "strange stranger" that withdraws behind the card's surface meanings.

-Reversals as a negation or inversion of a card's core attributes or base meanings?
-Each card contains within itself both upright and reversed meanings, with the reversal acting as a switch or selector between these two sets of potentials.
+If the upright card represents one set of attributes, a reversal is one of multiple possible lenses transforming that set.
+The interpretive challenge is in figuring out which transformations should be applied, through querent input and contextual analysis.

 James Ricklef's "Five Ds": 1. _Delay_ of the original effect; 2. _Diminuation_ of the original effect; 3. _Direct opposite_ of the original meaning; 4. _Dark side_ of the original meaning; 5. _Direction change_.

 > 'Problems ... represent energy that is constrained and can be liberated.'
 (Greer 2002)

 > 'Since both upright and reversed images are part of the card's energy, its full range is there for you to access, but it may feel like jumping a hurdle or walking through molasses.'
-(Greer 2002)

-> 'Consider what the words `REVERSAL`, `UPSIDE-DOWN`, `TOPSY-TURVEY`, `TURNED AROUND`, `INVERTED` mean to you.'
 (Greer 2002)

 > 'In general, it helps to think of reversed cards as "red flagged," indicating that you should pay extra attention to them.
 They signal that something is not operating as usual.
 Upright cards tend to be conscious, outer, automatic, in process, and available.
 Reversed cards often indicate choice points, where you must be attentive.
 They may require conscientious, willful handling if you are to take full advantage of the energies and opportunities.
 It is like knowing that a car has a tendency to pull to the right and so you have to keep alert and make adjustments for it.
 Or they are places to stop struggling, relax, and let go of all expectations.'
 (Greer 2002: 25)